Jagestah/homegrown/README.md

 - Weekly Homework:
   - Migrate K3S deployment to Helm chart
   - Deploy Helm chart to K3s
-  - Package Helm chart and send to JJ to be installed and tested on his machine
+  - Package Helm chart and send to another student to be installed and tested on their machine

 ### Week 6
 - Intro to CI/CD